Home / Blog / Barn Decision: Center Aisle Barn vs Shed Row Barn

 Barn Decision: Center Aisle Barn vs Shed Row Barn

-In today's world, there are so many options and floor plans that it can difficult to narrow down your choices.
+In today's world, there are so many options and floor plans that it can be difficult to narrow down your choices.
 This applies to everything related to building a new horse barn.

 Center Aisle Barn

-Center aisle barn with custom sliding stall fronts in Texas | PC: True North Show Horses
+Center aisle barn with custom sliding stall fronts in Montana

 When considering a center aisle barn, advantages include:

 1. Weather Friendly – Unlike a shed row barn, a center aisle barn's horse stalls, tack room, and other areas are fully enclosed.
 This means that you can enjoy your barn and work in the barn in any type of weather.
-Lastly, it also means that the structure works in any climate due to it's all weather construction.
+Lastly, it also means that the structure works in any climate due to its all-weather construction.

 2. Stall Capacity – A center aisle barn's aisle layout allows you to have twice as many horse stalls.
 This is especially important for commercial equestrian facilities.